Whiteknight/CastIron/docs/maponto.md

 }
 ```

+## Example: Count in a separate query

-However, it might be better to create a separate query class to get this so we can reuse it, and execute the two queries together as a batch on a single connection:
+The above example gives us everything we need all in a single nice package: The list of persons, the contacts, and a count of all people.
+However, it might be better to create a separate query class to get the count, because we might not want to do that every single time we load a page.
+Also, if it's a separate query, we can reuse it in other workflows.
+If we have two queries, we can execute them together as a batch.

 ```csharp
 public class GetPersonsCountQuery : ISqlQuerySimple<int>